veldurai1985/Assignment/README.md

 ---
 * What have been the major trends and innovations of this domain over the last 5-10 years?

+    1. Transition from off the shelf product to cloud based product
+    2. Increase in use of electronic payments to process the donation, grants and payments.
+    3. Built-in reporting platform to manage and analyze user engagement and other metrics
+    4. Ease of integration with the systems
+    5. Ease of use from users prespective
+---
 * What are the other major companies in this domain?

     1. Smart simple